 If your dependents were listed on your original student visa application, but will join you after you’ve commenced your studies

 To apply for a this visa, you must:

 - Obtain a Nomination of Dependent letter from the University to confirm that you’re still studying

 - Collect the other documents required

-- lodge the new visa applicant online (via ImmiAccount).
+- Lodge the new visa online (via ImmiAccount).

 If you give birth while in Australia

 You should notify the Department of Home Affairs of your newborn child.
 By law, they will receive the same visa as you, but only if you have taken steps to inform the Department of Home Affairs.